Unique-Usman/Web-Development-Journey/Destructuring and Spread/README.md

         skills: ['HTM','CSS','JS','React'],
         scores: [85, 80,85,80]
       }
-    ]
+    ] <br />
 Copy the student object to newStudent without mutating the original object.
-In the new object add the following ?
+In the new object add the following ? <br />
-Add Bootstrap with level 8 to the front end skill sets Add Express with level 9 to the back end skill sets Add SQL with level 8 to the data base skill sets
+Add Bootstrap with level 8 to the front end skill sets <br />
+Add Express with level 9 to the back end skill sets <br />
+Add SQL with level 8 to the data base skill sets <br />
-Add SQL without level to the data science skill sets
+Add SQL without level to the data science skill sets <br />
     const student = {
       name: 'David',
       age: 25,